Redallia/starflight_remake/docs/design/procedural_generation.md

 ## Core Infrastructure
 All terrain generation shares common building blocks:
-Noise generation.
+- Noise generation.
 Perlin noise as the base, with configurable frequency (feature size) and octaves (detail levels).
 Multiple noise layers can be combined for complexity.
-Threshold system.
+- Threshold system.
 A cutoff value that determines what counts as "liquid" versus "solid" terrain.
 Same heightmap can produce different results by adjusting this threshold.
-Color palette mapping.
+- Color palette mapping.
 Elevation values map to colors based on world type.
 Each terrain type has its own gradient.
-Overlay systems.
-Additional features (craters, storms) layered on top of base terrain.
+- Overlay systems.
+Additional features (craters, storms) layered on top of base terrain, influencing the appearance.
-Seed-based consistency.
+- Seed-based consistency.
 All generation derives from a planet seed, ensuring the same planet looks the same on every visit.

 ## Terrain Types

-Continental (Rocky/Terran Worlds)
+### Continental (Rocky/Terran Worlds)**
 Method: Standard Perlin heightmap with moderate sea level threshold.
 Characteristics: Large landmasses, ocean basins, varied coastlines.
 Parameters: